status-im/swarms/principles.md

 The goal of Status is widespread adoption of the decentralized web.
 Our challenge is achieving mass adoption while staying true to our principles outlined below.

 **Liberty**
 We believe in the sovereignty of individuals.
-As a platform that stands for the cause of personal liberty, we maximize social, political, and economic freedoms.
+As a platform that stands for the cause of personal liberty, we aim to maximize social, political, and economic freedoms.

 **Censorship resistance**
 We enable free flow of information.
 No content is under surveillance.
 We abide